notMarque/RomiOnSpeed/Mechanical Design Documentation.md

 [Wild Willy Robotics](https://www.thingiverse.com/thing:5579384)
 ![[Pasted image 20250506014714.png]]
-[Wild Willy Robotics XRP](https://www.printables.com/model/951372-omnidirectional-xrp-robot) From Jacob Williams design we drew inspiration for o-ring wheels.
+[Wild Willy Robotics XRP](https://www.printables.com/model/951372-omnidirectional-xrp-robot) From Jacob Williams' design we drew inspiration for o-ring wheels.
 From the Wild Willy Robotics model we were inspired by the overall bevel gear arrangement and use of v-groove bearings.
+From the third design we learned that no matter what simple robotics platform a class uses, someone will make a diffy swerve alternative.
 Additionally, one feature that we identified as missing from these existing designs was an encoder to know the angle of the wheels without having to complete a homing sequence using limit switches.
 ## Gearing Arrangement